Zherichinius: Zherichinius horribilis

 The worker is approximately 5 mm long, with an antenna scape that is 1.5 mm long.
 The wide mandibles have a large apical tooth along with several backward facing teeth along the chewing margin.
 Behind the mandibles the clypeus have a wavy to nearly straight front margin.
 The petiole is distinctly elongated to about three times its width.
 There are two pairs of defensive spines on the face and three pair on the rear margin of the head.
 Additionally there are single pairs on the pronotum and propodium.

 Zherichinius rapax

 The Z. rapax worker is smaller in proportions than Z. horribilis, with a total length of approximately 3 mm and a scape that is 0.95 mm long.
 At 2.2 greater in length then width, the head has a larger length to width proportion then Z. horribilis and the rear corners of the head capsule are drawn backwards distinctly.
-The mandibles are more elongated then Z. horribilis, with a large apical tooth and between seven and eight smaller teeth on each chewing margin, while the front margin of the clypeus angles forward.
+The mandibles are more elongated than Z. horribilis, with a large apical tooth and between seven and eight smaller teeth on each chewing margin, while the front margin of the clypeus angles forward.
 The legs are proportionally longer than those of Z. horribilis, while the petiole is shorter in proportion and there are no defensive spines present.